malone46/BewilderHouseOpSource/README.md

 - Every light don't kill us in Level 2.
 - Map is not working on that level.
 - OPTIMISE THE GAME !!!

+# New features:
+- Subtitles at intro and outro.
+- Touchscreen (bad) support ✅